passivestar/quickmenu/README.md

 # Some tools

-Here are some examples of tools that Quick Menu has:
+Here are some examples of tools that Quick Menu has.
+Keep in mind that this is not a complete list of operators, but rather a small showcase of what kind of things the addon is capable of.
+Only some modeling tools are listed, but the addon also has some operators for UVs, textures, export, etc

 ## Convert To Curve (d41)